-Highlight the box beside Data Bit and press the 🗗 button.
-This toggles between 7 bit and 8 bit formats.
+Highlight the box beside Data Bit of the RS232 field.
+Pressing the 🗗 button toggles between 7 bit and 8 bit formats.

-Highlight the box beside Stop Bit and press the 🗗 button.
-This toggles between 1 and 2 Stop Bits.
+Highlight the box beside Stop Bit of the RS232 field.
+Pressing the ← button toggles between 1 and 2 Stop Bits.